lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

   ; comprised of the opetopic shapes of this one.
 It should be equal ; to its own `snippet-sys-shape-snippet-sys`.

+(snippet-sys-snippet/c ss)
+  ; This is a contract to apply when a value is expected to be a ; snippet.
+In opetopic terms, it helps us detect errors in the way ; we use the set of all labeled cells.

 (snippet-sys-shape->snippet ss shape)
   ; In opetopic terms, this creates a plain universal filler cell for ; a given opetopic shape.